Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 REMEMBER THE LOVE–IT NEVER ENDS

 …leftovers at the restaurant we now leave behind instead of taking doggy bags, for instance.
-Or a funny poignant TV commercial featuring a special canine.
-Or . . . my Pastor bringing me a “Prayer Bear” to my hospital room, and knowing that Magical-Dawg’s all time fave toy was his Bear-Toy.
+Or a funny poignant TV commercial featuring a special GSD canine.
+Or . . . my Pastor bringing me a “Prayer Bear” to my hospital room and knowing that Magical-Dawg’s all time fave toy was his Bear-Toy.
 My Karma-Kat also suffers grief, with no easy way to explain where his best friend has gone.

 STAGES OF GRIEF–NO WRONG ANSWERS